Dennis F. Thompson: Biography

 Thompson graduated summa cum laude from the College of William and Mary in 1962 and won a Fulbright Fellowship to Oxford University, where he took a “first” in Philosophy, Politics, and Economics.
 He went on to earn a Ph.D. in political science from Harvard in 1968.
 He taught for 18 years at Princeton University before returning to Harvard as the Alfred North Whitehead Professor in 1986.

 With the support of then President Derek Bok, Thompson created the university-wide Ethics Center to encourage more and better teaching and research in ethical issues in the professions and public life.
 Its mission and influence broadened over the years.
 More than 800 Fellows—faculty, practitioners, and students selected from universities throughout the nation and several foreign countries—have completed a year at the Center.
 Many went on to establish similar programs at other universities (including the University Center for Human Values at Princeton, the Centre for Ethics at the University of Toronto, and the Kenan Institute for Ethics at Duke), and assume important roles in government and public life (including the United Nations and the Israeli cabinet).

-Thompson has served as a consultant to the Joint Ethics Committee of the South African Parliament, the American Medical Association, the U.S. Senate Select Committee on Ethics, the Office of Personnel Management, and the Department of Health and Human Services.
+Thompson served as a consultant to the Joint Ethics Committee of the South African Parliament, the American Medical Association, the U.S. Senate Select Committee on Ethics, the Office of Personnel Management, and the Department of Health and Human Services.
 In 1990-91, he worked closely with Robert S. Bennett, then the Special Counsel for the Senate Ethics Committee in the investigation of the so-called “Keating Five.”
 In 1990 he helped found the Association for Practical and Professional Ethics, from which he received a lifetime achievement award in 2010.
 In 1994 he was elected to membership in the American Academy of Arts and Sciences.
 Starting in 1994, Thompson served for ten years as a member of the Board of Trustees of Smith College, the last five as vice-chair.
-He is a founding member of the editorial boards of Philosophy and Public Affairs and Political Theory.
+He was a founding member of the editorial boards of Philosophy and Public Affairs and Political Theory.
 He was a member of the Institute of Medicine's national committee that published the influential report on "Conflict of Interest in Medical Research, Education, and Practice" in 2009.